Colleen Joy Shogan: Career

-Nomination process
+Nomination as Archivist of the United States

-On August 13, 2022, President Joe Biden nominated Shogan to be 11th Archivist of the United States.
+On August 13, 2022, President Joe Biden nominated Shogan to be 11th archivist of the United States.

 The U.S. Senate Homeland Security and Government Affairs Committee held two hearings to consider Shogan's nomination.
 The first hearing was held on September 21, 2022, and the panel were deadlocked on her nomination by a 7–7 party-line vote and did not advance Shogan's nomination.
 The second hearing was held February 28, 2023.
 On March 15, 2023, the committee advanced Shogan's nomination by an 8–4 vote.

 During the hearings, Shogan stated that she would not publish the Equal Rights Amendment as part of the United States Constitution, stating that the job of the archivist is to publish constitutional amendments following proper ratification, not to decide when an amendment is published, in line with a Department of Justice Office of Legal Counsel memo on the subject in January 2020.
 Shogan's views were criticized by the ERA Coalition.
 Shogan also pledged to reduce the backlog of "over 300,000 veterans' records requests", calling it the "most important discrete problem" facing her, and said she would be looking for ways to declassify older historical records.
-She further promised transparency on records related to the FBI search of Mar-a-Lago, committed to working with U.S. Senator Jon Ossoff on Civil Rights Cold Cases, stated that she would "welcome all Americans to the National Archives" if confirmed, and said she would serve in a "nonpartisan, apolitical capacity".
+She further promised transparency on records related to the FBI search of Mar-a-Lago, committed to working with U.S. senator Jon Ossoff on Civil Rights Cold Cases, stated that she would "welcome all Americans to the National Archives" if confirmed, and said she would serve in a "nonpartisan, apolitical capacity".
 In her opening statement at the September 2022 hearing, she also pledged to find "creative ways" to make the National Archives and Records Administration more efficient, build upon existing public-private partnerships, and engage underrepresented groups in "meaningful ways".

 On May 4, 2023, the United States Senate invoked cloture on Shogan's nomination by a 53–44 vote.
-On May 10, 2023, Shogan was confirmed as the 11th Archivist of the United States by a 52–45 vote, with her term beginning the following week.
+On May 10, 2023, Shogan was confirmed as the 11th archivist of the United States by a 52–45 vote, with her term beginning the following week.

-Tenure
+Shogan is the first woman appointed as Archivist of the United States.